jijo78/bill/README.md

 * http://localhost:3000/

 ##To test
-* from terminal run open testrunner.html
+* from terminal run npm test